Binary Tree Basic and Common Types

 4 5 6

-We can use a hash table where the keys are parent node IDs, and the values are lists of child node IDs (each node has a unique ID).
-Thus, a key-value pair represents a multi-way tree node, and the multi-way tree can be represented like this:
+I can use a hash table where the keys are parent node ids and the values are lists of child node ids (each node's id is unique).
+A key-value pair represents a multi-way tree node, and this multi-way tree can be represented as:

 // 1 -> [2, 3]